Hello Tomorrow is a global organization supporting the development of cutting edge “deep...

-That’s when we decided to take part in the first BNP Paribas International Hackathon in June 2015.
+That’s when we decided to take part in the first BNP Paribas International Hackathon (unavailable link) in June 2015.
 It was a first for us, and it turned out to be a huge success.
 Competing on the theme of managing identities within a digital lockbox, we were one of the winning teams in this first hackathon.
 That paved our way to the Accelerator, along with support from BNP Paribas Retail Banking France: an opportunity that we made sure to seize!

 With an already advanced project, what did you expect from the FinTech Accelerator?

 The Accelerator was a way to kickstart our commercial development and continue building ties with BNP Paribas Retail Banking France.
 We also hoped to solidify—and contractualize—our relations with the Group!

 It was also an immense opportunity to acquire new skills.
 After taking part in launching 3 startups, I know that each project is unique: you start nearly from scratch every time.

 Things are moving fast.
 In mid-November, we’ll start a pilot project, and our solution will be deployed among a group of 100 users.
 Soon, we’ll sign a contract with BNP Paribas.
 We’re also going to raise funds to assemble a commercial team.